 What is Design Thinking?

 Design thinking is a general term to refer to a project based technique for innovation and for creating solutions to problems.
-It is a human centred approach in that the focus is always the user; it is co-creative, and solution focussed.
+It is a human-centered approach in that the focus is always the user; it is co-creative, and solution focused.